promptcloud-bot/bubus/README.md

     assert child_event_async.status != 'completed'
     # ChildEvent handlers will run after parent_handler exits

-    # you can also use expect to await asynchronously dispatched nested event completion
+    # or you can dispatch an event and block until it finishes processing by awaiting the event
+    # this recursively waits for all handlers, including if event is forwarded to other busses
     # (note: awaiting an event from inside a handler jumps the FIFO queue and will process it before other pending events in the bus's queue)
-    await bus.expect(ChildEvent)
-    assert child_event_async.event_status == 'completed'

-    # or you can dispatch an event and block until it finishes processing by awaiting the event
-    # (recursively waits for all handlers, including if event is forwarded to other busses)
     child_event_sync = await bus.dispatch(ChildEvent())
     # ChildEvent handlers run immediately
     assert child_event_sync.event_status == 'completed'